Select Page

 50 minutes seems like such a short time to discuss the most important things.

 A life built upon the sandy soil of falsehood will ultimately collapse.
 But so will families, organizations, cities, churches, governments, and even nations.
-The fatal flaw in such foundational construction is the unwillingness to recognize or accept the fact that the architect is the prince of darkness whose only purpose is to wreak destruction and produce unending misery for everyone willing to believe him.
+The fatal flaw in such foundational construction is the unwillingness to recognize or accept the fact that the architect is the prince of darkness whose only purpose is to wreak havoc and chaos which will produce unending misery for everyone willing to believe him.

 A life perspective that doesn’t include immortality frees one to be more reckless with their choices when seeking happiness only to discover at some point that wickedness never produces lasting happiness because immortality and its attendant accountability cannot be simply swept away by denying its existence.
 A personal confrontation with immortality is ultimately inescapable.